 Intensive instruction in developmental language processing skills, reading and writing skills, and general college survival skills.
 Success in this lab will be based on attendance, satisfactory completion of inclass reading and writing assignments.
-This is a pass/no pass course.
-Two hours lab, Two and one-half hours by arrangement.
+This is a Pass/No Pass only course.
+Two hours lab, two and onehalf hours by arrangement.

-Reading and Writing Skills for ESL Students
+ENGL 350 3.0 Units Reading and Writing Skills for ESL Students

 Corequisite: This course must be taken together with 1.5 units of English 350L.
 Prerequisite: ENGL 350L (may be taken concurrently).
-A score of 51-69 within the last three years on the sentence skills section of the assessment test; or Recommendation of a counselor or English instructor based on a Multiple Measures Evaluation; or A grade of "Pass" or better and a score of 4 or more on the Composition Mastery Final Examination upon completion of ENGL 305 or ESL 6.
+A score of 51-69 within the last three years on the sentence skills section of the assessment test; or Recommendation of a counselor or English instructor based on a Multiple Measures Evaluation; or A grade of Pass or better and a score of 4 or more on the Composition Mastery Final Examination upon completion of ENGL 305 or ESL 6.
 Combines writing and reading practice to increase skill in developing clear paragraphs and short essays.
 This course includes an intensive study of grammar, reading comprehension, and ways to find ideas.
 ESL students will acquire new language patterns for writing standard American English.
 Credit for this course will be given only when the requirements of both components have been completed.
 This is a Pass/No Pass only course.
 Three hours lecture.